 Master’s (Doctoral) Program in Death and Life Studies

-Transcending Religious and Sectarian Boundaries to Address Contemporary Issues in a Practical and Clinical Manner
+Addressing Contemporary Issues in a Practical and Clinical Manner based on the study of religious culture

 The Graduate School of Applied Religious Studies encompasses a broader field of study than life and death studies alone.
 This is because it is a field of scholarship that tackles the various issues facing contemporary society in light of religious cultures and ethical and ideological traditions.
 As seen in the international conflicts that have shaken the world, modern society is facing problems in which diverse religious cultures are in conflict with each other, as well as problems in science, technology, politics, economics, and other areas that cause conflicts between non-religious and religious thought.
 The role of Applied Religious Studies is to deal with these problems in a practical and clinical manner, based on the study of various religious cultures.